-15. Sample stickers
+10. Sample stickers

 You can scoop up a sample pack of sticky goodies for just a dollar at Sticker Mule, a custom sticker company.

 Have some baking to do?
 Dollar stores are great places to stock up on pantry staples you can use to bake cookies, cakes and pies for party guests.

-18. Coin purses
+12. Coin purses

 Is a new baby coming into your life?
 Sure, you probably want to spend more than $1 on your main baby-shower gift, but you can add in some inexpensive extras to help get the new parents off to a pampered start.

-22. Wedding supplies
+14. Wedding supplies

 You can easily spend thousands on a luxe wedding, but the knot will be tied just as solidly if you keep the cash for your honeymoon or a home down payment.

 With so many online publications trying to lure readers, print magazines are willing to cut some amazing deals.

 For more options, check out “4 Ways to Read Magazines for Free or Cheap.”

-25. Custom bookmarks
+16. Custom bookmarks